meilisearch/integration-guides/resources/integration-release.md

 >
 > **The Integration team should keep this in mind during the release process.**

-## Why Doing a Release?
+## Why Do a Release?

 First of all, you need to check the release would include user-oriented changes.
 A release is not always needed after merging PRs.<br>
-Don't do a release without any usage purpose, for example for the update of a text file/test/CI or for an internal refacto.
+Don't do a release without any usage purpose, for example for the update of a text file/test/CI or for an internal refactor.

 📢 **A release should be done only when there are changes concerning the code usage.**